aapandy2/aapandy2.github.io/_projects/10_project.md

 ### Numerical exploration of BDNK theory

-Paper: <a href="https://arxiv.org/abs/2104.00804">A numerical exploration of first-order relativistic hydrodynamics</a>
+Paper: <a href="https://arxiv.org/abs/2104.00804">A numerical exploration of first-order relativistic hydrodynamics</a> <br>
 Authors: _Alex Pandya, Frans Pretorius_

 In this paper, we were the first to numerically solve the BDNK equations in scenarios with variation both in space and time, albeit restricted to "slab" symmetry (variation only in one space dimension) and with simplified microphysics (i.e., the fluid was something like a photon gas wherein the stress-energy tensor is trace-free).